github/opensource.guide/overviews/desktop/index.md

 ![](http://cl.ly/image/3H2Q3p2Y3q0s/Image%202013-11-05%20at%202.56.56%20PM.png)

 If you are dragging in an existing Git repository, you can skip ahead to the [push your code to GitHub.com](#pushit) section.
 However, if the folder isn't a Git repository yet, GitHub Desktop will prompt you to turn it into a repository.
-Turning your project into a Git repository won't delete or ruin the files in your folder — it will simply create some hidden files that allow Git to do its magic.
+Turning your project into a Git repository won't delete or ruin the files in your folder—it will simply create some hidden files that allow Git to do its magic.

 ### Your first commit

-All Git repositories are based on *commits* — snapshots of your code at a point in time.
+All Git repositories are based on *commits*—snapshots of your code at a point in time.
 Before you can push your code up to GitHub, you need to make at least one commit.

 ![](http://cl.ly/image/0b353m1V0T3T/Image%202013-11-05%20at%203.11.16%20PM.png)

 Navigate to the changes tab and click **Commit** to create your first commit.
 Every time you change files, you'll need to create a new commit.
-Commits are like saving a file — it tells Git that you'd like to remember this point in history.
+Commits are like saving a file—it tells Git that you'd like to remember this point in history.

 Make as many commits as you like locally.
 No one but you can see commits until you push them to GitHub.com.